StevenKehrli/Trelnex/Trelnex.Core.Data/README.md

 ## Usage

-The below examples demonstrate Create, Read, Update, Delete and Query using the `InMemoryCommandProvider<TInterface, TItem>`.
-In practice, the ASP.NET startup will inject a singleton of `ICommandProvider<TInterface, TItem>` for each requested type name.
+The below examples demonstrate Create, Read, Update, Delete and Query using the `InMemoryDataProvider<TInterface, TItem>`.
+In practice, the ASP.NET startup will inject a singleton of `IDataProvider<TInterface, TItem>` for each requested type name.

 ### Create